tjallen/react-simple-range/readme.md

 Clone the repo then run ```npm start``` in the cloned directory to start webpack-dev-server and serve the examples.

+Note: The examples import the  [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) for compatibility in development, but the component itself doesn't

 ## Commands

 Name | Effect